Toni-Tornado/CCL_cc241062/README.md

 Whenever I feel stuck w coding I start working on my game's artwork :,) (which was many times today.)

 my goal for tomorrow is to finish the shooting mechanics and some(or most) of my artwork.

+15.01

+ok my projectiles exist. now onto figure out how to make them come from the player position. :,)